fluxo-js/fluxo/README.md

 ##Computed properties

-Fluxo object store and collection stores can have computed properties like Ember.js computed properties, this feature allows you declare attributes that are computed on some **[events of your store](#events)**.
+Fluxo object store and collection stores can have computed properties like Ember.js computed properties, this feature allows you to declare attributes that are computed on some **[events of your store](#events)**.

-Computed properties are very great to normalize the access of store's information (you don't want deal with `store.fullName()`, right?) and "caching" the computed results helping to avoid possible not necessary expensive recomputations.
+Computed properties are very great to normalize the access of store's information (you don't want to deal with `store.fullName()`, right?) and "caching" the computed results helping to avoid possible not necessary expensive recomputations.

-Look the example below:
+Looks the example below:

 ```js
 class Person extends Fluxo.ObjectStore {